Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 Virginia is a curious fixation given that the state — a presidential battleground in 2008, 2012 and 2016 — is considered safely blue this year, in large part because Trump has alienated suburban swing voters.

-As Trump dwells on the commonwealth, his campaign has been dark on broadcast TV in Virginia — even in the home stretch, as Democratic challenger Joe Biden went on the air here this week for the first time in the campaign, the start of a $1.5 million ad buy that Trump’s campaign has shown no intention to match.
+As Trump dwells on the commonwealth, his campaign has been dark on broadcast TV in Virginia — even in the home stretch, as Democratic challenger Joe Biden went on the air here this week for the first time in the campaign, the start of a $1.5 million ad buy that Trump’s campaign has shown no intention of matching.

-The president spent a lot of time mocking Northam at his lone Virginia rally this election cycle, even though a campaign official privately said the appearance in Newport News last month was chiefly aimed at media markets just across the border in rural northeastern North Carolina.
+The president spent a lot of time mocking Northam at his lone Virginia rally this election cycle, even though a campaign official, who spoke on the condition of anonymity to discuss strategy, said the appearance in Newport News last month was chiefly aimed at media markets just across the border in rural northeastern North Carolina.

 “I really don’t know why President Trump seems to be obsessed with attacking Virginia,” Attorney General Mark Herring (D) said.
-“Almost 1,000 people a day are dying of covid in this county.
+“Almost 1,000 people a day are dying of covid in this country.
 A lot of small businesses are hurting.
 Millions of people are unemployed.
 And the president chooses to use his time recovering from covid in the hospital to rage against Virginia’s gun-safety measures?
 To me, it shows the president’s priorities are out of sync with Virginia and, frankly, out of touch with reality.”

 Samantha Zager, deputy national press secretary for Trump’s campaign, said the president is focused on Virginia and its governor because “one-party rule with Ralph Northam at the helm” exemplifies the “swamp” he’s vowed to drain.
 She did not directly respond to a question about Trump’s claim that he has “stopped” the state’s new gun-control laws, which took effect July 1.